mohsenet/git_adv/commands/add_public_key/README.md

 ### Step 5

-Enter the following command the first time
+Enter the following command for the first time
 ```bash
 git push -u origin main
 ```